-Shutterstock spectrum is a stock image library.
+Shutterstock Spectrum is a stock image library.
 You can specify a keyword that determines the subject with impressive accuracy.
-It also allows you to filter images by their colour balance and brightness.
+It also allows you to filter images by their color balance and brightness.
 This image you can use for your website or for your color palettes.

 HTMLcolorcodes is an awesome tool to get HTML color codes, Hex color codes, RGB and HSL values with their color picker, color chart and HTML color names.

 Design Seeds is absolutely fantastic inspiration tool.
 Here you can find color palettes inspired by images of flowers, crops, nature, and countryside.
 You can choose the color you like and see different pictures and color combinations that may inspire you to start your design project and a perfect palette.

 Stylify helps designers quickly gain an overview of the style guide of a site, including colours, fonts, sizing and spacing.